calledit/the_mind/README.md

 ### The future
 The future is not predictable: The future of a system that has unbounded recursion is not possible to predict to 100% without doing the recursion in some way.
 In math this recursion is referd to as [Impredicativity](https://en.wikipedia.org/wiki/Impredicativity).
 The system that is the universe contains unbounded recursion and can as such not be predicted. ie The things in the universe has to be simulated to the end of the outcome for the outcome to become known.
 A process outside of the universe that is analysing the system that is the universe has to run the universe forward in some way to know where it is going.
 So while it might be true that the universe is deterministic, the only way to know where it will end up is by watching where it will go. i.e you cant know where the universe is going before having looked at the end result of where the universe went.
 This is not saying that one can not use statistics to compute probablitys for where the universe will end up.
 But due to the wastnes and chaoticness of the universe such statistics break down rather quickly.

+### Gödel’s incompleteness theorem
+Gödel’s incompleteness theorem is often presented as showing that any sufficiently complex formal system is incomplete.
+Within the model based framework that this page describes, that interpretation is not supported.
+Gödel’s construction attempts to describe the truth of a system as a hole from within the same system.
+Since truth is only valid within the system it is defined in, such self-descriptive statements are invalid.
+The theorem itself is an example of why self-validation is impossible.

 ### Free will
 If we can have free will or not depends on how one defines free will.
 If one defines it as something that requires magic, it cannot exist.
 If one defines it as something that does not require magic it can exist.